harrychien1311/starter-hugo-academic/content/project/example/index.md

 threshold and other machine learning-based solutions.
-However, LSTM requires a long sequence length of the input data, leading to a degraded performance owing to increases in the calculations, the detection time, and consuming a large number of computing resources of the defense system.
+However, LSTM requires a long sequence length of the input data, leading to a degraded performance owing to increases in the calculations, the detection time, and consuming a large number of computing resources of the defense system. and the github link of the project: https://github.com/harrychien1311/Two-phase-Deep-learning-based-EDoS-Detection-System
-We, therefore, propose a two-phase deep learning-based EDoS detection scheme that uses an LSTM model to detect each abnormal flow in network traffic; however, the LSTM model requires only a short sequence length of five of the input data.
-Thus, the proposed scheme can take advantage of the efficiency of the LSTM algorithm in detecting each abnormal flow in network traffic, while reducing the required sequence length of the input data.
-A comprehensive performance evaluation shows that our proposed scheme outperforms the existing solutions in terms of accuracy and resource consumption.

-and the github link of the project: https://github.com/harrychien1311/Two-phase-Deep-learning-based-EDoS-Detection-System